-Regulation § 2550.408b-1(b) indicates that loans must be made available to all plan participants and beneficiaries without regard to an individual's race, color, religion, sex or national origin.
-The regulation further states that, in making a loan, the plan may consider only those factors which would be considered in a normal commercial setting by an entity in the business of making similar loans.
-Such factors could include, among others, the applicant's credit worthiness or financial need.
+Regulation §2550.408b-1(b) indicates that loans must be made available to all plan participants and beneficiaries without regard to an individual's race, color, religion, sex or national origin.

 Limiting loans to a percentage of a participant's account balance or \$50,000 as required under IRC §72(p) complies with this requirement.
 A minimum loan amount of up to \$1,000 is permitted.